 Creative Writing, Contemporary Fiction, Novels, Short Stories, Journal Editing

-Don Lee is the author of the novel Lonesome Lies Before Us.
-He is also the author of the novel The Collective, which won the Asian/Pacific American Award for Literature from the Asian Pacific American Librarians Association; the novel Wrack and Ruin, which was a finalist for the Thurber Prize; the novel Country of Origin, which won an American Book Award, the Edgar Award for Best First Novel, and a Mixed Media Watch Image Award for Outstanding Fiction; and the story collection Yellow, which won the Sue Kaufman Prize for First Fiction from the American Academy of Arts and Letters and the Members Choice Award from the Asian American Writers' Workshop.
-All of his books have been published by W. W. Norton.
+Don Lee recently published his sixth book, a story collection called The Partition.
+He is also the author of novel Lonesome Lies Before Us; the novel The Collective, which won the Asian/Pacific American Award for Literature from the Asian Pacific American Librarians Association; the novel Wrack and Ruin, which was a finalist for the Thurber Prize; the novel Country of Origin, which won an American Book Award, the Edgar Award for Best First Novel, and a Mixed Media Watch Image Award for Outstanding Fiction; and the story collection Yellow, which won the Sue Kaufman Prize for First Fiction from the American Academy of Arts and Letters and the Members Choice Award from the Asian American Writers' Workshop.

-He has received an O. Henry Award and a Pushcart Prize, and his stories have been published in The Southern Review, The Kenyon Review, GQ, The North American Review, The Gettysburg Review, Manoa, American Short Fiction, Glimmer Train, Charlie Chan Is Dead 2, Screaming Monkeys, Narrative, and elsewhere.
-His book reviews and essays have appeared in The Boston Globe, Harvard Review, Boston magazine, The Village Voice, and other magazines.
-He has received fellowships from the Massachusetts Cultural Council and the St. Botolph Club Foundation, and residencies from Yaddo and the Lannan Foundation.
-In 2007, he received the inaugural Fred R. Brown Literary Award for emerging novelists from the University of Pittsburgh's creative writing program.
+He has received an O. Henry Award and a Pushcart Prize, and his stories have been published in One Story, The Sewanee Review, VQR, The Georgia Review, The Southern Review, The Kenyon Review, GQ, The Gettysburg Review, Manoa, American Short Fiction, and elsewhere.
+His book reviews and essays have appeared in LitHub, Electric Literature, The Stranger, The Boston Globe, Harvard Review, Boston magazine, The Village Voice, and other magazines.
+He has received fellowships from the Massachusetts Cultural Council and residencies from Yaddo and the Lannan Foundation.

 He is a third-generation Korean American.
 The son of a career State Department officer, he spent the majority of his childhood in Tokyo and Seoul.
 In Tokyo, he attended ASIJ—the American School in Japan.
-He received his B.A. in English literature from UCLA and his M.F.A. in creative writing and literature from Emerson College.
-After graduating, he taught fiction writing workshops at Emerson for four years as an adjunct instructor, then began working full-time at Ploughshares.
-He was an occasional writer-in-residence in Emerson's M.F.A. program and a visiting writer at other colleges and universities.
-He is married to the fiction writer Jane Delury.
+He received his BA in English literature from UCLA and his MFA in creative writing and literature from Emerson College.